A brief introduction to the business prototyping methodology

 I like to differentiate between three different kinds of complexity, mainly because they arise for different reasons and you need different capabilities to deal with them properly:

 Detailed complexity arises because of the multitude of things we have to deal with.

-In a large transformation program, for instance, it is not uncommon that you have to deal with hundreds of business process and organizational units and at least as many IT-systems, which transport millions of pieces of information.
+In a large transformation program, for instance, it is not uncommon that you have to deal with hundreds of business processes and organizational units and at least as many IT systems, which transport millions of pieces of information.
 You have to handle thousands of requirements, tens of thousands of action items and fill hundreds of positions in the transformation team.

-Mostly, you don’t have much time before the program has to deliver real value, so you have to handle all these details in a very short space of time.
+Mostly, you do not have much time before the program has to deliver real value, so you have to handle all these details in a very short space of time.
 Needless to say, it is very easy to lose sight of the big picture and get lost in details.

 Added to the detailed complexity comes social complexity: we have to deal with many people from different departments and companies with different work ethics, from different countries with different cultures.
 Often there is a language barrier, which makes it even harder to formulate goals, requirements and actions in a precise, unambiguous way.